 - Performing complete service on a quartz watch

-- Performing a complete service on a chronograph watch
+- Performing a complete service on an automatic chronograph watch

 During the course of the examination, the candidate is required to operate a variety of industry-standard equipment to demonstrate the quality of the work they have completed.
 Candidates are assessed for their quality of work and their meticulous detail.

 AWCI is the only organization to provide industry-recognized certification for watchmakers.